 While there’s legitimate concern among entrepreneurs that the filing and reporting requirements of Reg CF (and Reg A+) are onerous, the good news for investors is that it generates a steady stream of information about the companies and the intermediaries helping them with their offerings.

 We’ll be looking more closely at some of that data in the weeks ahead.
 If you have a question or suggestion for what to look at next, drop us a note in the comments below.Have a question about crowdfunded investing?
 Want to learn more but aren’t sure where to start?
-You can explore more than 80 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+You can explore more than 90 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+And before investing, we strongly recommend getting a clear picture of your overall finances using a tool like Personal Capital.
+It's free, it's what we use to track our own finances, and when you sign up using that link you'll be helping to support YieldTalk.